eparkhurst/ReactPractice/react-tools.md

 export default App;
 ```

 Save the file and switch back to the browser.
-Play around with the user interface and, once everything is working, pat yourself on back.
+Play around with the user interface and, once everything is working, pat yourself on the back.
 You've just written your first React JSX user interface!

 ## What are the React Developer Tools?